pedroblandim/react-todo-list/README.md

-This project is a todo list done with react hooks, until now it persists the data on users' local storage.
+This project is a todo list made with react hooks, until now it persists the data on users' local storage.